 The Debt Elimination Scam

 Let’s say you’ve already gotten your student loan.
-All of a sudden you receive a call from a company promising to eliminate all of your student loan debt.
+Then, all of a sudden you receive a call from a company promising to eliminate all of your student loan debt.
+Or they might say they will cut your payments in half.
 They feed you promises such as wiping away your debt by using a new government program.
-Or they might say they will cut your payments in half.

-If those promises doesn’t sound fishy at first, we’re here to tell you that they are a scam.
-As we said in a previous article, student loans are unforgivable even if you file bankruptcy.
-It’s something you cannot just wipe away.
+If those promises don’t sound fishy at first, we’re here to tell you that they are a scam.
+As we’ve written about in other articles, student loans are unforgivable even if you file bankruptcy.
+It’s something you cannot just wipe away unless Congress steps in to make that happen.
 So be careful of any company that promises to do this for you.

 Law Firm Lawsuit Student Loan Scam